Dempsy/dempsy/README.md

 Actors communicate by sending immutable messages to one-another.
 Each message has a key, and the framework is responsible for directing the message to the actor responsible for that key.

-A distributed actors model takes an additional step, of allowing actors to exist on multiple nodes in a cluster, and supporting communication of messages between nodes.
-It adds the following complexities to the Actors model:
+A distributed actor model takes an additional step, of allowing actors to exist on multiple nodes in a cluster, and supporting communication of messages between nodes.
+It adds the following complexities to the Actor model:

 * **Distribution of Messages**